Vittoria (1813 Gainsborough ship)

 Vittoria was a sailing ship built in 1813 at Gainsborough.
 She made one voyage transporting convicts to Australia.
 She was last listed in 1854.

 Career

 Lloyd's Register for 1813 shows Vittoria, of Hull, with Woodhouse, master, Smith, owner, and trade Hull—London.
-(At the time Gainsborough was an important port with trade downstream to Hull, and was the most inland port in England, being more than 55 miles (90 km) from the North Sea.)
+(At the time, Gainsborough was an important port with trade downstream to Hull, and was the most inland port in England, located more than 55 miles (90 km) from the North Sea.)